Sushant2253/Recipe/README.md

 - Breakfast
 - Drinks

 With its user-friendly search functionality, users can search for recipes based on their preferences.
 Each recipe is displayed as an interactive card, and clicking on a card opens detailed information about the recipe.
+Additionally, users can explore recipes by selecting cuisine options such as:

+- Indian
+- Italian
+- American
+- Thai
+- Japanese

+Clicking on any cuisine option fetches and displays recipes specific to that cuisine.

 ---

 ## Features

 - **Categorized Recipes**: Browse recipes by categories such as popular, vegetarian, main course, breakfast, and drinks.
+- **Cuisine Options**: Explore recipes by selecting from cuisines like Indian, Italian, American, Thai, and Japanese.
 - **Search Functionality**: Search for recipes using keywords.
 - **Detailed Recipe View**: Each card opens a detailed page showing:
   - **Information**: Summary and detailed recipe instructions.